Support structures for the elderly

 • Social support professionals (psychologists).

-Good to know: The EHPAD Hors les Murs scheme is emerging to facilitate homecare and caregiver coordination.
+Good to know: The EHPAD Hors les Murs scheme is emerging to facilitate home support and the coordination of caregivers.

 Sector